lesmana/mienfield-bot/README.md

 more than solving the game itself. also because i like to practice how to automate boring clicks.

+the bot works by taking a screenshot, then image recognition, then calculating minesweeper logic, then clicking.

 how to use
 ----------